Made Easy And Cheap With Internet

 The wide range of services include:

-Here, both the sender and the receiver need to have
+Here, both the sender and the receiver need

-delivered to the destination number.
+provider and is delivered to the destination number.

 Here, a single fax message can be sent to multiple

 fax numbers at one shot.
 In conventional faxing,

 if the same fax message were to be sent to let us

 say around 500 numbers, probably it would be one